Large Dutch Bank |Our Journey Towards Agility at Scale

-The introduction of the overall retrospective changed this dynamic radically.
+Introduction of the overall retrospective changed this dynamic radically.
 At the end of every Sprint, squad representatives and management come together to discuss problems.
-The squads are completely free to try improve on anything they want.
-This has led to numerous improvement actions like having mob-programming sessions to share knowledge, introduce all kinds of standards, change they way the refinements sessions are done change in squads compositions and even changes to they way the overall retrospectives are done.
+The squads are completely free to try improving on anything they want.
+This has led to numerous improvement actions like having mob-programming sessions to share knowledge, introduce all kinds of standards, change the way the refinements sessions are done, change in squads compositions and even changes to the way the overall retrospectives are done.

 We have been working in this configuration for over 6 months now, and we got some interesting results as you can see below.

 - Steady increase in achieving planned outcome.
 From 55% to 80% in 3 quarters.

 - Over 50 reviews of valuable functionality to our users / customers.
 In contrast to less than 10 previously.